 If there’s one time of year when cookies rule, it’s the holiday season.
-When you want to share cookies with far-away friends or family, you’ll need to take extra care to make sure the cookies don’t crumble by the time they arrive.
-Here are some suggestions for selecting the best cookies to send, and tips on how to pack and send them on their way:
+When you’re mailing cookies to far-away friends or family, you’ll need to take extra care to make sure the cookies don’t crumble before they arrive.

 Which cookies mail the best?

 Wrap four to six cookies of the same size together in aluminum foil, plastic wrap or plastic bags.
-Double-wrap cookies if shipping more than one kind or flavor, so flavors do not blend.
+Double-wrap cookies if shipping more than one kind or flavor, so the flavors don’t blend.

-Place the heaviest cookies on the bottom of the container, and layer the wrapped cookies with crumpled paper toweling around them–but do not overstuff or under-pack the cookies.
+Place the heaviest cookies on the bottom of the container and layer the wrapped cookies with crumpled paper toweling or holiday tissue paper around them–but do not overstuff or under-pack the cookies.
 Put bubble wrap over the cookies.
 Then bring the lengths of aluminum foil or plastic food wrap up and over the contents.

 Seal the container with freezer, plastic or adhesive tape.
 Mark the package “Perishable Food” and/or “Fragile.”
 (Not “Irresistibly Yummy, Delicious Cookies,” to avoid tempting the willpower of the delivery person.)